How can one create an XLstatements report showing rolling periods? Here’s an example of a twelve-month rolling report (click to expand):

 PDMONTH is a XLstatements function that returns a month name from the period number, and I am using the Excel LEFT function to get just the first three letters in each month name.
 I then copy that formula to the eleven cells to its left.

-For the PTDBAL functions of the report, I used the values in rows 2 and 3, making sure to make the row absolute and the column relative, e.g., cell C7 has this formula:
+For the PTDBAL functions of the report, I used the values from rows 2 and 3, making sure to make the row reference absolute and the column relative, e.g., cell C7 has this formula:

 I then copied that formula to all the rows and columns.